Documenting the American South Logo

 MARY FREDERICKSON:

-[laughter] That's true.
+[Laughter] That's true.
 But did people ever get injured in the mill, that you know of?

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

 I don't remember whether they did much or not along then.
 I don't remember it.
 Maybe sometimes they'd mash a finger or something like that.
 Nothing serious.